mix3t/mix3t/README.md

-- 👋 Hi, I’m @mix3t
+- 👋 Hi, I’m @mix3t;
-- 👀 I’m interested in web developing,
+- 👀 I’m interested in web developing;
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS;
-- 💞️ I’m looking to collaborate on everyone, who working with web developing
+- 💞️ I’m looking to collaborate on everyone, who working with web developing;
-- 📫 How to reach me: deinaras.stundzia@gmail.com
+- 📫 How to reach me: deinaras.stundzia@gmail.com;

 <!---
 mix3t/mix3t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.